pranomostro/nbase/README.md

 accompany sbase and ubase with some utilities meant to deal with numbers.
-This include factoring, checking primality, leyland numbers and collatz sequences and probably a bit more.
+This include factoring, checking primality, leyland numbers, collatz sequences and probably a bit more.

 These utilities are built with libzahl,